apiel/zicBox/NOTE.md

     **All track caching** the whole track caching would make it hard for sequencer motion and probability, most likely not the right way...

 - IDEA record Drum23 or Fm into sample

+- TODO clips allow more than 16 by adding a scrolling system
+  - give a way to make some extra color code to classify depending if it is used for playibg live or for generating sample?

 - TODO add color code in text char...
 - TODO paragraph --> multiline text component